o365soa/soa/README.md

 * The machine should not be a production server, as the pre-requisite script may cause a reboot during installation of modules.
 * You require to be logged on as a local administrator.

+### Requiring a proxy

+We recommend that traffic through to Office 365 bypasses proxy infrastructure, and this script also needs connectivity to the PowerShell gallery as well.

+If a proxy is required, try running with -UseProxy

 ## Azure AD Application

 An Azure AD Application is required in order to perform API calls to Graph and SharePoint.
 Installation of this application is performed by the pre-requisite script, however, there are some things that you should be aware of: